MatthiasKramer/Two-state-air-concentration/README.md

 **Contact Information**

-If you find any errors or discrepancies in this data, please feel free to open an issue or contact me directly.
+If you find any errors or discrepancies in this data, please feel free to open an issue or contact me directly using m.kramer@adfa.edu.au.